celo-org/make-crypto-mobile-hackathon/governcelo/codebase/index.md

 Install the Valora mirror app for the Alfajores network from [here](https://play.google.com/store/apps/details?id=org.celo.mobile.alfajores) and set up a wallet

+Register Governcelo as a project in your WalletConnect Cloud account [here](https://cloud.walletconnect.com/sign-in)

 ## Running the app
 Run these from terminal/cli